Next Door Spy

-Next Door Spy (Nabospionen)—also known as Agathe Christine: Next Door Spy—is a 2017 Danish traditionally animated detective film written and directed by Karla von Bengtson (in her feature directorial debut).
+Next Door Spy (Nabospionen)—also known as Agathe Christine: Next Door Spy—is a 2017 Danish 2D-animated detective film written and directed by Karla von Bengtson (in her feature directorial debut).
 Released on 10 August 2017 by Copenhagen Bombay, an English dub was released on 16 June 2020 by TriCoast Entertainment.
 Despite the film's name, the plot has no relation to any of Agatha Christie's detective novels.

 Premise

 Agathe Christine, or AC as she calls herself, wants to become a real detective, and establishes her own makeshift detective bureau in the basement of her home.
 One day, she meets a mysterious boy, Vincent, in a local shop, leading her to devote her full time and energy to surveilling him.

 Voice cast

 The Danish voice cast for the film.